How to Plant, Grow, and Care for Goji Berry

 Contents

-The goji berry is a very cheerful looking bright red fruit that packs a powerhouse punch of nutritional benefits great for your health!
-Jammed with Vitamins A, C, E, B1, B2, B6 plus antioxidants, this little fruit does a lot of work for how little food it is!
-With its recent rise to fame, more and more people are looking to add the goji berry plant to their home garden.
+The goji berry is a very cheerful-looking bright red fruit that packs a powerhouse punch of nutritional benefits, great for your health!
+Jammed with Vitamins A, C, E, B1, B2, and B6 plus antioxidants, this little fruit does a lot of work for how little food it is!
+With its recent rise to fame, more and more people are looking to add the goji berry to their home gardens.

 This tart yet nutritious fruit grows on a shrubby set of branches that the savvy gardener could prune into trees.
 It produces a beautiful small purple flower that dangles from its limbs and attracts bees.
 Once pollinated, it grows into a light green fruit which eventually turns to bright orange, then a deep red juicy fruit.